omkar-mohanty/vortex/README.md

-# unpdf
+# vortex

-unpdf is a simple tool to extract images from pdf files
+vortex is a simple tool to extract images from pdf files

 ## Installation